How to buy the best electric fireplace heater for your home.

 No chimney?
-No problem!
-Check out our guide to flame-effect heaters.
+No problem.
+Our guide to flame-effect heaters.

 How do you keep cosy in winter?

 Trying to work out the best way to stay warm this winter?
 How would you like the old-world charm of a fireplace, without the smoke or mess or even the need for a chimney?
 Then take a look at an electric fire, also known as a flame-effect heater.

 These perform as a normal electric convection heater but with the added visual effect of (artificial) flames.
 One of these could be the antidote to a cold, wintry evening if you prefer the cosy flicker of a fire over the plainer look of a more typical electric heater.